 Brian Russ Law, Inc. provides trademark registration services for clients in all 50 states, including Utah.

-A trademark is the name which distinguishes one company’s goods from those of another.
-If a company does not have a trademark, it cannot protect its name and is vulnerable to competitors that are able to use it for their brand.
-For example, if someone created the words ‘Happy Days’ for a nursery school and started using them for their businesses, the owner of the Happy Days toy store could not stop them from doing so.
+Trademarks are words, phrases, logos and other symbols that distinguish one company’s goods from those of another.
+If a business does not have a trademark that is used in commerce, it cannot have exclusive rights to the mark and will be unable to stop competitors from using it.
+For example, if someone creates the name ‘Happy Days’ for their nursery school and starts using it for their businesses, the owner of the Happy Days toy store cannot stop them from doing so.

-Trademarks or service marks are used to identify goods and services that come from a specific company.
-They’re the same way that someone might use a logo.
-Trademarking is important because it prevents others from using your mark without your consent by giving you greater grounds for filing a lawsuit against them.
+Trademarks identify goods and services that stem from a specific company.
+They are used in the same way as one might use a logo.
+Trademarking is important because it prevents others from using your trademark without your consent by giving you greater grounds to file a lawsuit against them.

-Federal trademark registrations are important for two reasons.
-First, they make it easier to win a case against infringers if you have federal trademarks instead of just state trademarks or only common law trademarks.
-Second, you can sue for damages in a federal court instead of state court, which means you can get additional damages awarded or to receive a bigger remedy.
+Trademark registrations are important for two reasons.
+First, it’s easier to win if you have federal trademarks instead of only state trademarks (or common law trademarks).
+Second, you can sue for damages in a United States federal court rather than state court.
+This provides you with additional damages and remedies.

-We almost always recommend against our clients trying to secure a trademark on their own.
-Trademark law is complicated and has many different aspects that you need to take into account when an application.
-There are many, many automated online services that walk folks through the trademark application process without the advice of legal counsel.
-And, honestly, we kind of love these services because the services are awful and drive a lot of business our way to clean up the mess.
+We recommend that our clients do not attempt to secure trademarks for themselves.
+There are many automated online services that walk people through the trademark application process without the legal counsel of a law firm.
+With these services, we benefit from their terrible service and business because they drive a lot of business our way to clean up the mess.

 A great example I love to use is professional sports teams.
 Their need to have a protected brand name, logo, slogan, and such is invaluable because so much of their team’s value is wrapped up in their identity.
 There are lots of sports teams, but for fans, there’s always “my team”.
-Think about the teams near Provo and Vineyard, like the BYU Cougars and the Utah Stingers.
+Think about the teams near Clearfield and Sunset, like the Real Salt Lake and the Utah Jazz.
 You can probably picture their logo in your mind, and you know that nobody else is using their names and logos to promote a professional sports team.